Arpan-dev/customer-segmentation/README.md

 Dataset Description
 This data contains 8 columns -

-1.InvoiceNo: This is the Invoice number.
+-- InvoiceNo: This is the Invoice number.
 There are 25,900 unique invoice data.
 It is a six-digit integral number uniquely assigned to each transaction.
 If this code starts with the letter ‘C’, it indicates a cancellation.
 2. StockCode: This is the Product (item) code.
 There are 4,070 unique StockCode values.
 It is a five-digit integral number uniquely assigned to each distinct product.
 For some data, it contains special codes like — D, POST, M, C2, CRUK, Discount, POSTAGE, Manual, CARRIAGE, CRUK, and Commission.
 3. Description: This describes the product, ie — Product Name.
 There are 4224 unique descriptions.
 4. Quantity: This represents the quantities of each product (item) per transaction.
 It is a Numeric column.